Veterinary Technician Resume Examples

 What is the work environment for veterinary technicians?

-Veterinary technicians typically work in veterinary clinics, animal shelters, laboratories and zoos.
-Their work involves risk of injury on the job.
-Since they work with animals, they may be scratched, bitten or might have to endure other forms of physical pain.
+Veterinary technicians typically work in veterinary clinics, animal shelters, laboratories, and zoos.
+Their work involves the risk of injury on the job.
+Since they work with animals, they may be scratched, bitten, or have to endure other forms of physical pain.
 Even while examining or cleaning wounds, there is a chance of getting injured inadvertently.
 They may have to kneel, bend and work in other postures when examining or administering treatment to animals.